errbotio/errbot/docs/user_guide/plugin_development/basics.rst

 If we look at the function definition, we see it takes two parameters, `msg` and `args`.
-The first is a :class:`~errbot.backends.base.Message` object, which represents the full message object received by Err.
+The first is a :class:`~errbot.backends.base.Message` object, which represents the full message object received by Errbot.
 The second is a string (or a list, if using the `split_args_with` parameter of :func:`~errbot.decorators.botcmd`) with the arguments passed to the command.

-For example, if a user were to say `!hello Mister Err`, `args` would be the string `"Mister Err"`.
+For example, if a user were to say `!hello Mister Errbot`, `args` would be the string `"Mister Errbot"`.

 Finally, you can see we return with the string `Hello, world!`.
-This defines the response that Err should give.
+This defines the response that Errbot should give.
 In this case, it makes all executions of the `!hello` command return the message *Hello, world!*.

 .. note::
-    If you return `None`, Err will not respond with any kind of message when executing the command.
+    If you return `None`, Errbot will not respond with any kind of message when executing the command.